sunecz/SIL2/readme.md

 # SIL2 (Simple Image Library v2) #
 **SIL2** is an experimental simple image library written in Java.
 It contains useful methods for doing image processing, color conversions and more.
+The primary class for images is the JavaFX's `Image` class.

-Note that the library uses Java's internal loading and saving of images, for more information see Java's `ImageIO` class.
-Also the primary class for images is the JavaFX's Image class.
+Note that this library uses Java's internal loading and saving of images, hence supporting only those image formats that are supported by Java itself.
+For more information see Java's `ImageIO` class.

 *What happened to the first version?* Well, it was so bad it was rewritten.